keithbuhler/keithbuhler.github.io/slideshows/ethics2morality.md

 2. Could be social.
 Is X right or wrong, permissible or not, am I being treated fairly, am I treating this person well?
 3. Could be ultimate.
 What is the meaning of life?
 Who is successful?
 What's it all about?

+THIS IS FOR YOU.
 DON'T HAVE TO TURN THIS IN.